-The Story Behind the Trends - Over the last year there were a total of 50 children and young people from the Belfast outcomes area admitted to hospital with an alcohol related diagnoses.
-Belfast continues to be higher than the NI average.
+The Story Behind the Trends - Over the last year there were a total of 55 children and young people from the Belfast outcomes area admitted to hospital with an alcohol related diagnoses.
+Belfast and Castlereagh are higher than the NI average.